ably/docs/content/adapters/pubnub.md

 ### Publishing and subscribing

-- Pubnub message content is mapped to Ably message data (the payload).
+- Pubnub does not have a concept of a message name.
+Pubnub message content is mapped to Ably message data (the payload).
 A publish using the Pubnub adapter will leave the Ably message name blank, and message name is not visible to Pubnub adapter subscribers.
 - Each separate UUID (for a given api key, in a given region) is treated as a separate subscriber (for presence purposes), and so will count as a separate connection to Ably.
 - In Pubnub's model, message continuity is available for '5-20 minutes' and up to 100 messages.
 To provide compatibility with this, the Pubnub adapter will stay connected and attached to your channels for 5 minutes after the last subscribe long poll it receives.
 If the client doesn't connect to the adapter for 5 minutes, the adapter will disconnect from Ably, and any subsequent subscribe poll will be treated as a new connection (and will get messages from the time of that poll onwards).
 - As such, during development, beware that using a lot of different uuids (eg using the `unique_uuid` option of the js lib to generate a new uuid on each page refresh) may result in connections racking up quickly, as each will stay alive a minimum of 5 minutes.